ToxPuro/astaroth/acc-runtime/README.md

 AcDimProducts AC_mlocal_products
 AcDimProducts AC_ngrid_products
 AcDimProducts AC_mgrid_products
+First point in the computational subdomain/domain (also the ghost zone sizes) int3 AC_nmin
+Last point in the computational subdomain int3 AC_nlocal_max
+Last point in the computational domain int3 AC_ngrid_max
+The coordinate system used (default cartesian) AC_COORDINATE_SYSTEM  AC_coordinate_system
 Multi-GPU parameters
 int3 AC_domain_decomposition //How the domain is decomposed to multiple GPUs int3 AC_domain_coordinates   //Local coordinate of the current device in the grid of GPUs